 - It might take you a bit longer to get up and running (but not if you followed some of the suggestions in my previous post: Now What?)

 - No one helps you with fees.
-You are responsible for covering all of your business expenses, marketing expenses, membership dues, and licensing fees.
+You are responsible for covering all of your business expenses, marketing expenses, membership dues, and licensing fees (plan ahead to avoid this pitfall).

 - You must be self-motivated!
 It’s easy to fall into a rut, and if you’re not the kind of person who can bounce back easily, you’ll stay in that rut for a while.
 Without teammates to push and encourage you, staying structured and focused is mandatory to service your clients with professionalism.

 - You lack coverage when you’re unavailable.
 If you want to take a vacation, have an unexpected family emergency, or just need to unplug for a while, you’ll have to work it out with your clients who are expecting you to be on call (all the time).
-You can overcome this by forming a relationship with another agent in your office (a reciprocal one where you help each other in your times of need).
+You can overcome this by forming a relationship with another agent in your office (a reciprocal one where you help each other in your times of need – we highly recommend this!).

 - There is more risk being a solo agent.
 Leads are not handed to you.
 You MUST have an entrepreneurial spirit and be self-motivated to grow your business and generate leads.